 If your tree is still short enough that you can remove the dead fronds yourself, wait to do so until the base of the dead leaves dries completely.
 When they have, prune them with a pruning knife or another type of sharp knife.
 Wipe the knife with a clean, alcohol soaked rag between cuts to avoid introducing or spreading any palm tree diseases.

 Mexican fan palms prefer well-draining, moderately rich soil, but they can also survive in sand and poor soils.
 You can grow a young plant in a container to give your deck or patio a tropical look, but do not plant one in a small yard since they need large, open areas.

 The Mexican fan palm is considered invasive in parts of California and Florida.
 If you live in an area where the Mexican palm is an unwelcome guest, consider planting a Guadalupe Palm (Brahea edulis, zones 10-11) in tropical climates or the hardier Mexican Blue Palm (Brahea armata, zones 8-11) instead.
 These species stay a bit smaller and aren't considered invasive.

 Water and Fertilizer

-Diseases and Pests
+Washingtonia Palm Diseases and Pests

 Similarly, there is no known treatment for Thielaviopsis trunk rot, which can cause the canopy to fall off the tree without warning.
-You can avoid the disease refraining from pulling off lower leaves before they are ready to drop and not wounding the tree with climbing spikes or bad pruning techniques.
-There is no chemical cure for Fusariam wilt, a fungal disease spread by the wind and by infected pruning tools.
+You may be able to prevent this disease by refraining from pulling off lower leaves before they are ready to drop and not wounding the tree with weed trimmers, climbing spikes or bad pruning techniques.
+There is also no chemical cure for Fusariam wilt, a fungal disease spread by the wind and infected pruning tools.